JordanDavidEvans/localpestco/content/snakes-kingscliff.md

 question = "Are snakes around Kingscliff dangerous?" answer = "Most are shy like carpet pythons, but red-bellied blacks and browns do show up, so give them space."
 +++

+{{< seo_h1 >}}

+Snakes occasionally pass through Kingscliff yards, so knowing who to call and how to stay calm keeps families, pets, and wildlife safe.

 ## Snakes in the Neighbourhood